belle2/basf2/skim/doc/04-experts.rst

 In the skim package, there are command-line tools available for running skims, documented below.
 These take a skim name as a command line argument, and run the code defined in the corresponding subclass of `BaseSkim`.

+.. warning:: If you are running event generation and skimming in the same steering file, you have to pass ``roundToMdstPrecision=True`` to the skim.
+This is mandatory for the FEI skims (as large discrepancies have been observed there) and recommended for all other skims.
+If in doubt, check explicitly that your skim produces identical results when run in the same vs. a seperate steering file.

 .. _b2skim-run:

 ``b2skim-run``: Run a skim